4est-is-Forrest/square-iron/content/docs/Connectors/_index.md

 ## Summary

-Composed of three primary functions:
+The module ultimately has three primary functions:

 * **A Driver method** that minimizes login effort and, after successful login, asserts cookies are saved locally, usually in order for a Session to import them.
 * **A Session method** that tries to import good cookies from the user's browser, failing that, the Driver's locally saved cookies.
 Optionally, a Driver launches temporarily to perform a login and closes once good cookies are available for the Session.